Fastned

-Fastned is a Dutch company that owns and operates a network of over 200 EV charging stations in the Netherlands, Germany, the United Kingdom, Belgium, and Switzerland.
+Fastned is a Dutch company that owns and operates a growing fast charging network of 297 stations with 1,714 EV charging stations in the Netherlands, France, Germany, the United Kingdom, Belgium, Denmark, Italy, Spain and Switzerland.
 A large majority of its stations are located at Dutch highway rest areas.
 Fastned was founded in 2012.

 The company, a besloten vennootschap, is listed on Euronext Amsterdam and Nxchange.
-As of 2019, 11% of the company can be traded, while the remaining shares are owned by co-founders Bart Lubbers (51%) and Michiel Langezaal (30%) and by investment firm Breesaap (8%).
-Fastned's headquarters are located in Amsterdam, and its CEO is Langezaal.
+As of 2023, 25% of the company can be traded, while the remaining shares are owned by co-founders Bart Lubbers (37%) and Michiel Langezaal (21.5%), and by investment firms Breesaap (5.9%) and Schroders Capital (10.6%).
+Fastned's headquarters are located in Amsterdam, and its CEO is Michiel Langezaal.

 History

 Fundraising and first stations

 Fastned B.V. was founded in February 2012 by Michiel Langezaal and Bart Lubbers, the son of former Prime Minister Ruud Lubbers.
 The company received a permit that same year to build and operate charging stations at 201 rest areas in the Netherlands for a period of fifteen years.
 The first four locations opened in November 2013, the first of which was located at rest area Palmpol in Terschuur, Gelderland.

 Building a single charging station required about €200,000.
 That money came from a number of funds owned by wealthy families, one of which was the Lubbers family fund called "Breesaap", that loaned €10 million.
 That loan was later converted to shares.
 Besides, the company started issuing stock certificates on NPEX, a stock exchange aimed at SMEs, in July 2014, raising €3.2 million in one and a half years.

 The fiftieth charging station near Goes was opened by former Prime Minister Jan Peter Balkenende in January 2016.
 Due to the low proportion of electric vehicles in the Netherlands at the time, most charging stations were used between two and four times per day according to Fastned.
 In April, Fastned became the first company to be listed on Nxchange when it raised €3 million in five weeks through the issue of stock certificates.
 The company also issued bonds with a total face value of €22 million in 2016 and 2017.